bhaden94/modern-alchemy-site/plans.md

 ## Artists

-- Each artist ha a headshot, their name, their styles, and a link to their portfolio.
+- Each artist has a headshot, their name, their styles, and a link to their portfolio.
   - Fallback image here of a general person icon.
 - Each artist will have their booking status and a link to book with them if open.